-nec^{}4
+nec\4

-- 5 In all states, the Consultant may be entitled to submit a payment claim after termination.
-If the Consultant submits a payment claim following termination, it should be dealt with as any other application for payment.
-If termination is due to the Consultant's default, and the cost to the Client resulting from termination is greater than the amount claimed, the Service Manager must identify in broad terms what those costs are to justify a payment certificate of nil.
-The final assessment will assess the amount the Consultant is due to pay to the Client. - 6 In Queensland the period for payment under a commercial building contract is reduced to 2 weeks from the assessment date.
-The Service Manager should take this shorter period for payment into account when issuing its certificate; the earlier that the certificate can be issued, the more time the Client has to arrange payment within statutory timescales. - 7 If the Service Manager does not issue a certificate within the relevant timeframe, the Client will become liable to pay the claimed amount on the due date for that progress payment.
-If the Client fails to make payment of this claimed amount by that due date, the Consultant could obtain a judgement debt against the Client.
+- 5 In all states, the Contractor may be entitled to submit a payment claim after termination.
+If the Contractor submits a payment claim following termination, it should be dealt with as any other application for payment.
+If termination is due to the Contractor's default, and the cost to the Client resulting from termination is greater than the amount claimed, the Service Manager must identify in broad terms what those costs are to justify a payment certificate of nil.
+The final assessment will assess the amount the Contractor is due to pay to the Client. - 6 If the Service Manager does not issue a certificate within the relevant timeframe, the Client will become liable to pay the claimed amount on the due date for that progress payment.
+If the Client fails to make payment of this claimed amount by that due date, the Contractor could obtain a judgement debt against the Client.
 If the work is in Queensland, the Client will also have committed an offence.
-The Client should therefore ensure that it has adequate contract management procedures in place to deal with payment claims within the required time frames. - 8 If the period within which payments are made is changed, it must not be greater than - 6 weeks from the date of the payment claim where the service is performed in Western Australia or - 30 business days where the service is performed in the Northern Territory (a business day is defined in the security of payment legislation).
+The Client should therefore ensure that it has adequate contract management procedures in place to deal with payment claims within the required time frames. - 7 If the period within which payments are made is changed, it must not be greater than - 6 weeks from the date of the payment claim where the service is performed in Western Australia or - 30 business days where the service is performed in the Northern Territory (a business day is defined in the security of payment legislation).